Theoretical Foundations of Conformal Prediction: Additional Results in Conformal Prediction

 \chapter{Additional Results in Conformal Prediction}

 In this chapter, we return to the core conformal prediction framework of Chapter~\ref{chapter:conformal-exchangeability}, taking a closer look at some interesting details of the algorithm.
 We discuss the role of randomization, addressing how to use conformal prediction with randomized algorithms such as stochastic gradient descent.
-We next turn to computational results for full conformal prediction, explaining cases where the set can be computed exactly and the correct way to employ discretization to maintain coverage.
-Lastly, we turn to the universality of conformal prediction---any method with distribution-free validity that is permutation invariant is equivalent to a conformal method.
-Each section in this chapter stands alone, but together they supply many new insights about conformal prediction.
+We next turn to computational results for full conformal prediction, explaining cases where the set can be computed exactly, and exploring valid ways to employ discretization to maintain coverage.
+Lastly, we turn to the universality of conformal prediction: any method with distribution-free validity that is permutation invariant is equivalent to a conformal method.
+Each section in this chapter stands alone, but together they supply many additional insights about conformal prediction.